-Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-- To understand the linear and non linear data structures available in solving problems - Understand the concept of algorithms and mathematical functions. - To know about the sorting and searching techniques and its efficiencies - To get a clear idea about the various algorithm design techniques - Using the algorithms in real time applications using different techniques. - Able to analyze the efficiency of algorithm
+- To understand the linear and non linear data structures available in solving problems - Understand the concept of algorithms - To know the basic mathematical functions. - To know about the sorting and searching techniques and its efficiencies - To get a clear idea about the various algorithm design techniques - Using the algorithms in real time applications using different techniques. - Able to analyze the efficiency of algorithm

-- Able to write efficient algorithm for a given problem and able to analyze its time complexity - Able to develop any new application with the help of algorithms techniques. - Able to apply the algorithm design techniques to any of the real world problem. - Able to design their own data structure according to the application need. - Able to select and apply the data structure to suit any given problem.
+- 1. Able to write efficient algorithm for a given problem - 2.
+Able to analyze its time complexity - 3.
+Able to develop any new application with the help of algorithms techniques. - 4.
+Able to apply the algorithm design techniques to any of the real world problem. - 5.
+Able to design their own data structure according to the application need. - 6.
+Able to select and apply the data structure to suit any given problem.